Notargets/gocfd/README.md

 ### Updates[9/18/21]

 Working on an enhanced flux transfer scheme that promises to protect against odd-even decoupling ("wiggles") while minimizing artificial dissipation that can destroy turbulence fields, etc.

 The scheme I've located is by [Xue-Song Li, et al](https://github.com/Notargets/gocfd/blob/master/research/filters_and_flux_limiters/roe-er-li.pdf) from an AIAA paper in 2020, who described the "Roe-ER" flux, which combines features of the Harten entropy fix and the rotated Roe flux schemes.
 It looks very efficient and in the papers it seems to do a very good job at the wiggle issue while delivering excellent accuracy.

 My remaining concern / question is about whether the use of a flux limiter for transfer of flux at the element faces is sufficient to damp oscillations, or whether I'll have to couple elements more deeply, thus removing a principal advantage of Nodal Galerkin methods - that of "compact support".
 We'll soon see!

-Update: The data are in - the new flux calculation suffers from the same odd-even instability with shocks as before.
-I'm thinking that we need to stabilize the interface using a TVD limiter method explicitly.
-The new flux *is* faster to compute and has good characteristics, so it's a good thing anyway and will be useful for turbulence capturing and hypersonics later!

 ### Updates [8/28/21]